DDW Home > Source Protection

 If you have an updated source protection plan to prepare, the following links for a template and for waiver forms to use to reapply for Use and Susceptibility Waivers are available:

-The "Source Water Collaborative" an independent and informal consortium of NGO's and governmental agencies that EPA helped organize, has developed a campaign to promote source water protection, including a website and brochure.
-The brochure (available on their website) provides 3 basic principles for communities and citizens to help protect source water: development patterns, budgets and pricing, and stewardship.
-Low Impact Development and other green infrastructure techniques are the focus of the "development patterrns" section.
+The "Source Water Collaborative" an independent and informal consortium of NGO's and governmental agencies that EPA helped organize, has developed a campaign to promote source water protection, including a Web site and brochure.
+The brochure (available on their Web site) provides three basic principles for communities and citizens to help protect source water:

 Rules have been adopted regarding the protection of public drinking water sources.
 These rules require that each public drinking water supplier prepare a source protection plan.
 This plan must be reviewed and approved by the Division of Drinking Water.

 Typically, a plan is developed after a hydrogeological evaluation is conducted for each source.
 The investigation determines what areas must be protected, and the extent of protection which is necessary.
 Within these protection zones, various activities or facilities may be restricted if they will jeopardize the purity of the drinking water source.